Muqeible Airfield

 Muqeible Airfield is an abandoned military airfield located in the northern West Bank, approximately 1 km southwest of the village of Muqeible, Israel and 3 km north of Jenin, Palestine.

+History

-The airfield was built in 1917 in the Ottoman District of Jerusalem (Ottoman Palestine) by the German Luftstreitkräfte.
+Muqeible Airfield was originally built in 1917 in the Ottoman District of Jerusalem (Ottoman Palestine) by the German Luftstreitkräfte.
 In 1918, after the Battle of Megiddo, the airport was used as a military airfield by the Royal Air Force, being designated RAF Muqeible.
-In July 1941 12 Blemheims of 45 Squadron were sent there for use as a forward base for the assault on Beirut.
-It was also used by the United States Army Air Force during the World War II North African Campaign.
+In July 1941, 12 Blenheims of the No. 45 Squadron RAF were sent there for use as a forward base for the assault on Beirut.
+It was also used by the United States Army Air Forces during the World War II North African Campaign.
 USAAF Ninth Air Force units were assigned to the airfield upon their initial arrival in the area, and once assembled were reassigned to combat airfields in Egypt to fly missions against the Axis forces in Western Egypt and Libya.
 Known USAAF units which used the airfield were: